Intelligent-Silicon/AutoUnattend/README.md

 [How Configuration Passes Work](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work)

-In order of processing, when a Configuration Pass exists.
+Below are the Configuration Passes in order of processing when enabled or it exists.

 AuditMode determines whether the auditSystem and auditUser configuration pass runs or the oobeSystem configuration pass runs.